-The values of animal category-specific nitrogen excretion rates (Nex) are based on animal feeding nutrient balance calculations.
-The calculation method is close to the one presented by Fernández et. al 1999.
 The excretion rate is obtained by subtracting the nitrogen included in animal products and growth (N retention) from the nitrogen intake (N intake) through feeding.
 In the balance calculations, N excretion of piglets and N excretion of farrowed sows combined is the first unit.
 The second unit in the calculations is N excretion of sows not farrowed (gilts).
 The N excretion value for sows with piglets (given in Table 3 in Appendix 5a in the NID) is derived as weighted average of N excretion of sows farrowed (including piglets) and of gilts, and the relative proportion of the number of animals in both units is obtained from the official agricultural statistics.
 Finally, this N excretion value of sows with piglets is multiplied with the total number of sows (which includes both types of sows, farrowed and gilts) from the official agricultural statistics.